beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 #...
 ```

-^ Well, maybe we can avoid some of those problems if we just don't store any of those differing configs in the project repository at all.
+^ Okay, so... maybe we can avoid some of those problems if we just don't store any of those differing configs in the project repository at all.

 ^ Let's ignore our `config/app.php` file completely and maintain a copy directly in each environment.

+^ This means that when a developer clones the project, they'll have to build an entire `app.php` from scratch with all of the settings the app requires.
+(Which you should probably document somewhere.)

+^ And when you launch your app, you'll have to write out another entire `app.php` file directly on your production server (or servers) with appropriate values.

 ---
 ## What's wrong with excluding configs from the repo?

-:heavy_plus_sign: It's straightforward(?)
 :heavy_plus_sign: No sensitive info in the repo.

+:heavy_minus_sign: No definitive list of Configure keys the app requires.
-:heavy_minus_sign: No backups or history.
+:heavy_minus_sign: No backups or history, not self-documenting.
 :heavy_minus_sign: Troubleshooting is harder.
 :heavy_minus_sign: Still not DRY.
 :heavy_minus_sign: Still fragile.